lupyuen/tcc-riscv32-wasm/README.md

 Which becomes the ROM FS Data File [zig/romfs.bin](https://github.com/lupyuen/tcc-riscv32-wasm/blob/romfs/zig/romfs.bin)

-Then we mounted the ROM FS Filesystem by calling the NuttX ROM FS Driver.
+Inside our TCC WebAssembly: We mounted the ROM FS Filesystem by calling the NuttX ROM FS Driver.
 (Which has been integrated into our Zig WebAssembly)

 See the earlier sections to find out how we modded the POSIX Filesystem Calls (from TCC WebAssembly) to access the NuttX ROM FS Driver.